 Workshop Description: This workshop will explain fundamentals of Python as an object-oriented programming language, and how you can use Python in ArcGIS Pro to script geoprocessing workflows for batch processing and map automation.
 Workshop will be presented in a format combining lectures and guided exercises.

-Tech requirements: Participants should have some GIS experience.
+Prerequisite technical requirements: It is assumed that students have some GIS experience.

 Equipment & Software Requirements: You must have a laptop that is running ArcGIS Pro (no specific version).

 Instructor: Matthew Fountain, email@example.com, AllPoints GIS

 Workshop Description: Survey 123 is a powerful tool for form-based field data collection using any smart phone or device.
 This workshop will demonstrate how to design and deploy field surveys.
 Participants can also follow along – hands-on – using their smart-phone, laptop (Excel), and active AGOL account.